LaisSL08/unit2-CS/Project/Project 02 - Lais and Alena.md

     subsequent_time = pd.date_range(start=time_local[-1], periods=12 * 60 * 30, freq='2s')
     t = [2 * i for i in range(12 * 60 * 30)]
 ```
+**The code checks if the variable choose shows to letters ('D', 'E', 'F', or 'G'), and based on further conditions, it proceeds either a quadratic or quatric polynomial model to the data in a specified column using np.polyfit.
+A quadratic model is selected if choose is 'D' or 'F', while a quatric model is used for 'E' or 'G'.
+The resulting polynomial model is then used to predict values over the time of data collected, 12 hours at 2-second intervals, with time represented in seconds.**

 ```.py
  if choose.upper() == 'D':